Cancer liquid biopsy

 To reach these aims, we use the latest technology and when there is none, we develop it.

-Single-cell multi-omics technology.
+1. Single-cell technology.
+Is it more informative to look at gene expression in a whole tissue or every single cell of a tissue?
 Single-cell molecular analysis has been gaining momentum in various biological disciplines.
-We have developed some of the very popular single-cell transcriptomics technologies (also known as single-cell RNA sequencing) such as Smart-seq2, Small-seq and recently Smart-seq3.
+We have developed some trendy single-cell transcriptomics technologies (also known as single-cell RNA sequencing) such as Smart-seq2, Small-seq and recently Smart-seq3.
 However, a method that detects and measures several molecular types in a single cell has been highly demanded.
-In this project, we develop a single-cell multi-omics technology to profile several molecular types including DNA, RNA, and proteins simultaneously in an individual cell.
+In this project, we develop a single-cell multi-omics technology to simultaneously profile several molecular types, including DNA, RNA, and proteins, in an individual cell.

-Microfluidics for circulating tumour cells enrichment.
-Isolation and preparation of circulating tumour cells (CTCs) have been traditionally established for enumeration purposes and it is not optimised for single-cell RNA analysis; consequently, RNA content of CTCs can be compromised.
-Here, we aim to design a protocol for the isolation of viable CTCs from patients' blood using microfluidics to analyse with single-cell RNA sequencing.
+2. Liquid Biopsy.
+Can we follow up on cancer patients' progress continuously and accurately?
+Can we have multiple biopsies from a patient at various time points and perform molecular analyses on biopsies?
+Liquid biopsy (circulating tumour cells and circulating tumour DNA) is the answer.
+However, isolation and preparation of circulating tumour cells (CTCs) have been traditionally established for enumeration purposes, and it is not optimised for molecular analysis.
+Here, we aim to design a protocol for isolating viable CTCs from patients' blood using microfluidics to analyse with single-cell RNA sequencing.

-Pancreatic cancer predictive biomarker.
-Pancreatic cancer is one of the world’s most lethal cancers, with a 5-year survival rate of just ~10%.
-It is often diagnosed very late when the tumour has spread out to the liver and other organs as metastases.
-Metastatic tumours cannot be removed by surgery and chemotherapy is the only option.
-The question is which chemotherapy drug works the best for each patient?
-To which drug will the tumour respond?
-In this project, we search for a molecular biomarker that predicts the tumour response to certain chemotherapy in each pancreatic cancer patient.
-We will examine CTCs and other markers.
+4. Precision medicine in pancreatic cancer.
+Every patient's tumour is different!
+So, not the same drug works for all patients.
+Can we find the right drug for the right patient, especially for pancreatic cancer patients?
+Pancreatic cancer is one of the world's most lethal cancers, with a 5-year survival rate of just ~10%.
+It is often diagnosed late when the tumour has spread out to the liver and other organs as metastases.
+Surgery cannot remove metastatic tumours, and chemotherapy is the only option.
+The question is, which chemotherapy drug works the best for each patient?
+In this project, we will develop and use various technologies to answer this question.

 We are always looking for enthusiastic and brilliant students and postdocs who care about science and improving cancer patients' lives.
 Please send us your CV if you are interested in joining us.

-Honour students and clinical students interested in doing a PhD in molecular biology and pancreatic cancer are encouraged to contact us.
+Honour students and clinical students interested in doing a PhD in single cell technology, precision medicine, molecular biology and pancreatic cancer are encouraged to contact us.

 Publications and Patents